-We pay our NEOs a base salary, base consulting fee or hourly consulting fee to compensate them for the satisfactory performance of services rendered to us.
+We pay our NEOs a base salary or base consulting fee to compensate them for the satisfactory performance of services rendered to us.
 The base compensation payable to each NEO is intended to provide a fixed component of compensation reflecting the executive's skill set, experience, role and responsibilities.

-Our Compensation Committee will periodically review the base salaries of our NEOs and will make adjustments as necessary to maintain base compensation at competitive levels.
+Our Compensation Committee will periodically review the base salaries of our NEOs and will recommend adjustments as necessary to maintain base compensation at competitive levels.

-In August 2021, Mr. Bagai's base salary was increased from \$300,000 to \$363,000.
-In March 2022, Mr. Bagai's annual base salary was increased to \$495,000, retroactively effective to January 1, 2022, to align Mr. Bagai's compensation more closely to the 50th percentile of the peer group of companies that the Company benchmarks its compensation against.
-In November 2021, we entered into a third amendment to the Consulting Agreement with Dr. Agah which provides for a monthly consulting fee of \$21,667.67, based on Dr. Agah spending no less than 24 hours per week on Company matters.
-Dr. Agah's monthly consulting fee was increased to \$24,083.33 effective January 1, 2022.
+As of January 2022, Mr. Bagai's annual base salary was increased to \$495,000, to align Mr. Bagai's compensation more closely to the 50th percentile of the peer group of companies that the Company benchmarks its compensation against.
+As of January 2023, Mr. Bagai's annual base salary was increased to \$520,000.
+As of January 2022, Dr. Agah's monthly consulting fee was increased to \$24,083.33, based on Dr. Agah spending no less than 24 hours per week on Company matters.
+As of January 2023, Dr. Agah's monthly consulting fee was increased to \$25,287.50.
 The Company may, in its discretion, proportionally adjust the monthly consulting fee if Dr. Agah's time commitment decreases.